Career Myth #1: You can't make a living doing something you really, truly love

 If you find yourself buying into this myth, consider this question - As you look back on your life, what will you regret more?
 Following your passion or following your fears?

 Career Myth #2: It's a tough job market/economy

 Even when the newspapers and other news sources say that unemployment numbers remain steady, that job growth is at a standstill, or that we're experiencing slow economic recovery, not to mention downsizing and outsourcing, don't believe it.

 It's a myth because it doesn't reflect the whole story, the fact that that it's a different job market today.
 It's a changing economy.
 How we transition from job-to-job is different.
 Hiring practices have shifted.
 So the job market has changed, but that doesn't necessarily make it tougher.
 What makes it tougher is that we've been slower to change.
 We've held on to old practices and old behaviors.
 That's not to say that old ways still don't work, but they're just not as effective.

 So I challenge you to just believe that it's a perfect job market for you to find work.
-I've had my college students try this, just for a week, and, more times than not, several of them find job leads or make important connections during the week.
+I've had my university students try this, just for a week, and, more times than not, several of them find job leads or make important connections during the week.